-If in an area of extreme cold, where the temperature falls below -20°F (-29°C), use either an SAE 5W-30 synthetic oil or an SAE 0W-30 engine oil.
-Both provide easier cold starting for the engine at extremely low temperatures.
-Always use an oil that meets the required specification, GM6094M.
-See "What Kind of Engine Oil to Use" for more information.
+If in an area of extreme cold, where the temperature falls below -20° F (-29° C), an SAE 0W-30 oil should be used.
+An oil of this viscosity grade will provide easier cold starting for the engine at extremely low temperatures.
+When selecting an oil of the appropriate viscosity grade, always select an oil that meets the dexos1 specification or equivalent.
+See "Specification" for more information.

-Engine Oil Additives / Engine Oil Flushes
+Engine Oil Additives/Engine Oil Flushes

 Do not add anything to the oil.
-The recommended oils with the starburst symbol that meet GM Standard GM6094M are all that is needed for good performance and engine protection.
+The recommended oils with the dexos specification and displaying the dexos certification mark are all that is needed for good performance and engine protection.